My Journey to the True Pure Land Way

 Habitual tendencies from countless lives shaped this existence,

 Naturally creating that powerful demon from infinite time.

 Only the skillful methods from the Buddha have relevance,

 To awaken this foolish and stubborn being in this lifetime.

-Like a wise physician, The Buddha prescribed appropriate cures
+Like a wise physician, The Buddha prescribed suitable cures,

-Skillfully peeling off the strong impediments that obscures
+Skilfully peeling off the strong impediments that obscures,

 The root of our sicknesses, that craving egocentric attitude.

-For fifteen years, I followed the path meant for monks and sages
+For fifteen years, I followed the path for monks and sages,